DCC-EX/EX-T3-WiFi/docs/setup.md

 > If you don't have smartphone you'll need access to a computer with WiFi so you can connect.

+---

+When the throttle is connected to your local WiFi or you're connected to the throttles own WiFi you can load the management website.

-Open a web brower and type the throttle address.\
+Open a web brower and type the throttle address.

-Once on the throttle web page go to the **Settings** tab.\
+If you still need to enter the CS settings go to the **Settings** tab.\
 Depending on how you setup your **Command Station** you'll need to enter the **SSID** and **password** of your local WiFi or the **CS** WiFi.

 * **If your CS is connected to your local WiFi**\